5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Flow_Control1.md

 	exit 1
 fi
 ```
 Notice the ">&2" at the end of the echo command.
 This is another form of I/O direction.
-With this redirection, the message is sent to standard output
+With this redirection, the message is sent to standard error.
+Since we are executing our script and redirecting its standard output to a file, we want the error messages separated from the normal output.
+Now, we can
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NzYwNzg2MSw4NDUzMzg5MjhdfQ==
+eyJoaXN0b3J5IjpbLTEzMzA2NjQxNDUsODQ1MzM4OTI4XX0=
 -->